Antique Cast Bronze Vishnu Diya Oil Lamp, (Perumal Namam) South India (9571C)

 H: 4.25″ W: 4″ D: 4.875 ” W: 22.6oz| Free SHIPPING WITHIN CONTINENTAL U.S.

-As an exquisite example of the historic and spiritual traditions of Tamil Nadu cultural art, this masterful diya is top-tier collector quality.
-Massive weight, distinct bronze casting, fine details, authentic ritual wear, deep natural patina indicate unique age profile and devotional use for daily prayers (puja).
+A fine example of historic and spiritual traditions of Tamil Nadu cultural, this diya is top-tier collector quality.
+Massive weight, distinct bronze casting, fine details, authentic ritual wear, deep natural patina from use for daily prayers (puja).

 Description